Pretty-Soft/PrettyAPI/README.md

 Using the latest Microsoft technologies, PrettyAPI provides high performance, stability, and security.
 PrettyAPI is also fully compatible with Azure and web farms.

-Our clear and detailed [documentation](https://www.linkedin.com/company/101071547) and [online course](https://www.linkedin.com/company/101071547) for developers will be available soon to start with PrettyAPI easily.

 ### The advantages of working with PrettyAPI ###